Trump's China Trip Brings Admonitions on North Korea, Along With Business Deals

 ADVERTISEMENT

 A senior White House official told reporters en route to Beijing that Mr. Trump would raise those concerns directly with Mr. Xi.
-There were still financial links between the countries that shouldn't exist under U.N. sanctions, the official said.
+There were still financial links between the countries that shouldn't exist under United Nations sanctions, the official said.

 "We're going to work closely with the Chinese to identify that activity and end it," the official said.